geremyCohen/arm_benchmarking/01-setup.md

 ./scripts/01/configure
 ```

+## Next Steps
-> **Next Steps**: With setup complete, proceed to [Hardware Detection and Configuration](./02-hardware-detection.md) to understand how the tutorial adapts to your specific Neoverse processor capabilities.
+With setup complete, proceed to [Hardware Detection and Configuration](./02-hardware-detection.md) to understand how the tutorial adapts to your specific Neoverse processor capabilities.